domschrei/mallob/docs/clusters.md

 Also fetch and/or copy any additional files you require on the cluster, such as benchmark instances.

+If you are done with the `cluster` directory, do not forget to unmount:

+    fusermount -u cluster

 ## Building Mallob

 Login to the cluster.
 First load the modules necessary for building, like this: